markstephenburnham/OAuth-Data-Example/README.md

 # NodeJS Project Setup on Macintosh

-This guide will help you set up and run the DSE Challenge project on a Macintosh.
+This guide will help you set up and run the project on a Macintosh.

 ## Prerequisites